 How is fair value determined when a court orders a sale?

 Chapter 322C does not prescribe a valuation methodology, expert standard, or timing convention for fair-value determinations under § 322C.0701, subd.
 2. Minnesota’s fair-value standard has been developed primarily under the corporate dissenters’ rights statute, Minn.
-Stat. § 302A.473, and minority-oppression cases.
-Section 302A.473 subdivision 7 commits the methodology to the court’s discretion, directing it to determine fair value “by any method or combination of methods that the court, in its discretion, sees fit to use.”
-In practice, that means customary valuation approaches: discounted cash flow, comparable transactions, asset-based methods, or a weighted blend.
+Stat. § 302A.473, the corporate minority-oppression buyout statute, Minn.
+Stat. § 302A.751, and the minority-oppression cases applying them.
+Section 302A.473, subdivision 7, commits the methodology to the court’s discretion, directing it to determine fair value “taking into account any and all factors the court finds relevant, computed by any method or combination of methods that the court, in its discretion, sees fit to use, whether or not used by the corporation or by a dissenter.”
+The court’s jurisdiction over the valuation is “plenary and exclusive,” it may appoint appraisers to receive evidence and recommend the amount, and its determination is binding on all shareholders.
+In practice, that discretion means customary valuation approaches: discounted cash flow, comparable transactions, asset-based methods, or a weighted blend, with the court free to adopt neither side’s number.

 Fair-value determinations in oppression contexts typically exclude marketability and minority discounts, on the principle that the wronged member should not bear a discount caused by the very oppression giving rise to the remedy.
 The court typically appoints, or the parties retain, business-valuation experts.
 The proceeding is fact-intensive and highly dependent on the company’s industry, capital structure, and revenue stability.